Skip to content

 complete:(number)Show all tasks that are (number)% completed (and are not closed)

-You can look for specific content within a mind map using the Search and Filter options.
+You can search within a single mind map using the Search and Filter options.

-To add a hashtag type # and your word right after that, then press Enter.
-The hashtag will automatically appear in the filtering bar, where you will see how many times it is used in the diagram.
+To add one, type # followed by your word and press Enter.
+The hashtag will appear in the filtering bar, showing how many times it is used in the diagram.

 You can also filter by a task’s due date:

-If you are looking for inspiration to create a mind map, you can see all the maps created by you and all Mindomo users.
+If you need inspiration, you can browse maps created by you and other Mindomo users.

 Watch the video